VIKRANT-1903/Algorithm-Visualizer/README.md

 ### Features:

-- Adjustable number of bars to sort
+- Adjustable number of bars to sort.
-- Adjustable sorting speed
+- Adjustable sorting speed.
-- Real-time visualization of sorting process
+- Real-time visualization of sorting process.